 Pinellas County, FL AC Repair & Service

-Senica Air Conditioning Repair and Services in Pinellas County, Florida
+Senica AC & Furnace Repair in Pinellas County, Florida

 Located on a strategic peninsula that juts out into the mouth of Tampa Bay, Pinellas County, Florida is one of the state’s most historically-significant counties.
 Once home to the legendary Tocobaga Native American tribe and the site of numerous burial and temple mounds, the county was also one of the first areas of Florida to be settled by Europeans.
 In the 1830s, U.S. troops constructed sprawling Fort Harrison to defend the mouth of the nearby bay from Spanish cruisers.
 In fact, the area would continue to be an area of strategic importance through the Spanish-American War.